What does a Implementation Specialist do?

 - Bachelor’s degree in Computer Science, Information Technology, or a related field.

-- Strong understanding of software implementation and integration processes.
+- Strong understanding of software implementation processes and best practices.

 Is becoming a Implementation Specialist a good career path?